A functional supply chain is the cornerstone of any business and it’s also a core function of a life sciences organization.

 Supply chains in life sciences are surrounded by competing complexities, creating a balancing act between changing market demand and reliance on third-party organizations.

-A devolved supply chain structure can present a significant control issue, mainly where governance and risk management are concerned.
+A devolved supply chain structure can present a significant control and production issue, mainly where governance and risk management are concerned.

 Other intricacies within the supply chain environment include: